 Laura Tuck assumed the position of World Bank’s Vice President for Sustainable Development on July 1, 2015.
-In this role, she oversees the work of the Global Practices that bring together the best expertise from across the World Bank Group, and from partners, to help countries tackle their most complex challenges in the area of sustainable development.
-The practices under her responsibility include Agriculture; Energy and Extractives; Environment and Natural Resources; Social, Urban, Rural and Resilience; Transport and ICT; and Water.
+In this role, she oversees the work of the Global Practices and thematic groups that bring together the best expertise from across the World Bank Group, and from partners, to help countries tackle their most complex challenges in the area of sustainable development.
+The practices and thematic group under her responsibility include Agriculture; Climate Change; Environment and Natural Resources; Social, Urban, Rural and Resilience; and Water.

 Before taking this position, Ms. Tuck served for close to two years as Vice President for the Europe and Central Asia (ECA) region.
 During this period, ECA’s lending and advisory services increased substantially, stepping up support for programs and projects aligned with the goals of reducing poverty and increasing shared prosperity.